 During this conversation, we had to double check some facts about television such as important historical dates.
 He was shocked to learn colour television was only introduced while he was at school as it such an integral part of our lives… especially considering how much society relies on many coloured technologically advanced devices (Tv’s, computers, cameras, smartphones).

 Reflecting on this conversation, I noticed some similarities between his childhood and my own.
 I grew up in a rural area where my family didn’t have access for free to air television, we owned a TV, but we watched video tapes instead of shows (until we were able to get satellite TV – Austar).
 My brother and I were often played outside.

 However after we got Austar (around the age of 5) I remember watching more television, like cartoons in the morning and always being told I couldn’t watch at lunch time as Dad would come home for lunch (nothing has changed there).

 As I write this post, I am sitting in my Uncle’s lounge room “watching” television, however all four of us in the room are also on our phones and laptops.
-The television is like background noise and has a part me wishing I could’ve grown up without this technology that is integrated into our daily lives.
-Perhaps if time travel becomes a reality I will be able to see the past in action, until then I must learn through the memories of loved ones.
+The television is like background noise and has a part me wishing I could’ve grown up without this technology that is integrated into our daily lives, just so I could truly understand these generational differences.

 ACMA, Digital Australians – Generational Differences, ACMA, viewed 1 3 August 2017 <http://www.acma.gov.au/~/media/Research%20and%20Analysis/Information/pdf/Digital%20Australian%20report%20Generational%20differences.PDF>

 Barnett, B 2017, Colour Television In Australia, Part 1, Preparing for a Colour Revolution, NFSA, viewed 1 August 2017 <https://www.nfsa.gov.au/latest/colour-tv-part-1>